aphecetche/mft-show-off/content/mft/01_intro.md

 <h2> Un détecteur de ouf</h2>

-<p class="blurb"><strong>In the history of modern astronomy, there is probably no </strong>one greater leap forward than the building and launch of the space telescope known as the Hubble.</p>
+<p class="blurb">In the history of modern astronomy, there is probably no one greater leap forward than the building and launch of the space telescope known as the Hubble.</p>

 <article>
 <p>Quo doloremque expedita architecto itaque.
 Consequatur ea quis ullam.
 Tempora sit enim sequi.</p>